Lighthouses of the United States: Vermont

 in September 2003.
 Lighthouse Digest has D'Entremont's story

 on the reconstruction.
 The original tower was destroyed by a storm

 in 1876 and replaced by a larger tower; the Coast Guard has a historic

 photo of the second light.
 Located on the breakwater near Perkins

 Pier, just south of the ferry terminal.
 Accessible only by boat

-(the breakwater does not connect to the shore); there's a good
+(the breakwater does not connect to the shore); in the summer there's a good

 view from ferries between Burlington and Port Kent, New York.
 Site